TracyH0407/Sparkify---Blog/README.md

 In order to find the best hyper-parameters for each of the models, grid search and a 3-fold cross validation were performed on the dataset.

 ## Results
 Model accuracy and F1 scores are used to evaluate the model performance.
-Accuracy is chosen to see how accurately the model predicts the result but given the targeted churn class is a minority grouo, F1 score is coupled to represent both Precision and Recall.
+Accuracy is chosen to see how accurately the model predicts the result but given the targeted churn class is a minority group, F1 score is coupled to represent both Precision and Recall.

 The model metrics are as followed: